 Listen to and elevate trans voices

 It’s important that cisgender people listen to trans peoples’ experiences instead of other cisgender folks’ versions of those experiences.
-In fact, you’re doing just that right now!
+In fact, by reading this article, you’re reading trans experiences right now!

 Call out cissexism

-Calling out cissexism is often exhausting for trans folks, so if you can take on some of that work, you’ll be doing a lot to help.
+Calling out cissexism is often exhausting for trans folks, so cisgender people taking on some of that work will be doing a lot to help.